TRICHOMONIASIS

 What are the complications of trichomoniasis?

 Trichomoniasis can increase the risk of getting or spreading other sexually transmitted infections.
-For example, trichomoniasis can cause genital inflammation that makes it easier to get infected with HIV, or to pass the HIV virus on to a sex partner.
+For example, trichomoniasis can cause genital inflammation that makes it easier to get infected with HIV, or to pass the HIV on to a sex partner.

 Pregnant women with trichomoniasis are more likely to have their babies too early (preterm delivery).
 Also, babies born to infected mothers are more likely to have a low birth weight (less than 5.5 pounds).